abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Qt Logging
 Easylogging++ has complete logging support for Qt core library.
 In order to activate it, first of all make sure you are using Qt.
-When using Qt, you will automatically have macro QT_CORE_LIB (which is defined by library core).
-Now if you want to activate logging your Qt classes and containers, define _ELPP_QT_LOGGING macro.
-This will enable all the headers and methods required to log Qt.
+When using Qt, you will automatically have macro `QT_CORE_LIB` (which is defined by library core).

+Now if you want to activate logging your Qt classes and containers, define `_ELPP_QT_LOGGING` macro.
+This will include all the headers supported Qt logging.
 Once you did that, you should be good to go.

-Following Qt classes and containers are supported by Easylogging++ v9.0
+Following Qt classes and containers are supported by Easylogging++ v9.0+

 |     *       |          *              |       *          |       *          |       *          |       *          |
 |-------------|-------------------------|------------------|------------------|------------------|------------------|